tiberius/django-antivirus-field/README.md

 How to install:

-1. pip install django-antivirus-field
+1. Do `pip install django-antivirus-field`

-2. put 'django_antivirus_field' into INSTALLED_APPS, if you want to.
+2. Put 'django_antivirus_field' into INSTALLED_APPS, if you want to.

-3. instead of FileField, use ProtectedFileField from package
+3. Instead of FileField, use ProtectedFileField from package